cloudfoundry/postgres-release/README.md

    -o OPERATION-FILE-PATH > OUTPUT_MANIFEST_PATH

 ```
-### Enabling SSL certificate authentication
+### Enabling TLS certificate authentication

-In order to perform authentication using SSL client certificates, you must not specify a user password and you must configure the following properties:
+In order to perform authentication using TLS client certificates, you must not specify a user password and you must configure the following properties:

 - `databases.tls.certificate`
 - `databases.tls.private_key`
 - `databases.tls.ca`

 The cn (Common Name) attribute of the certificate will be compared to the requested database user name, and if they match the login will be allowed.

 Optionally you can map the common_name to a different database user by specifying property `databases.roles[n].common_name`.